gdalcubes/docs/source/collection_formats.rst

 Extracting date/time information
 ####################################

-In the current version of gdalcubes, we assume that the acquisition date/time of images can be derived from the dataset identifiers.
+In the current version of gdalcubes, the acquisition date/time of images is derived from the dataset identifiers.
 Similar to the extraction of image names, a pattern defines a regular expression where the first marked subexpression / capturing group within parentheses is extracted.
-The ``format`` definition in the collection format then defines how convert the extracted string to a date/time object, according to the `strptime function <http://pubs.opengroup.org/onlinepubs/9699919799/functions/strphtml>`_. time.
+The ``format`` field in ``datetime`` JSON object then defines how to convert the extracted string to a date/time object, according to the `strptime function <http://pubs.opengroup.org/onlinepubs/9699919799/functions/strphtml>`_..